agda/agda/doc/user-manual/language/cubical.lagda.rst

 When calling ``hcomp {φ = φ} u u0`` Agda makes sure that ``u0`` agrees with ``u i0`` on ``φ``.
-The idea is that ``u0`` is the base and ``u`` specify the sides of an open box.
+The idea is that ``u0`` is the base and ``u`` specifies the sides of an open box.
 This is hence an open (higher dimensional) cube (maybe with some sides missing) where the side opposite of ``u0`` is missing.
 The ``hcomp`` operation then gives us the missing side of the cube.
 For example binary composition of paths